 There is more than one settings screen related to brightness that you need to be concerned with and, given how the user interface (UI) is different to Google's Android phones, you might not immediately stumble upon what you need.

 Swipe bottom-to-top on the Hub/Clock's screen and you'll see a Settings cog in the bottom right.
-Tap this and you'll see Display Settings within the menu.
-Within this you can choose to Show Mono Clockface (or not) and adjust the Minimum Brightness between Brighter, Dim and Darker.
+Tap this and you'll see Display within the menu.
+Within this you can choose between Light, Dark and Auto.

-To control this, again swipe bottom-to-top and you'll see a brightness 'sun' symbol to the bottom left.
+To control this, again swipe bottom-to-top and you'll see a brightness 'sun' symbol in the bottom left.
 Tap this and you'll see a slider for adjusting brightness between 1-10.

 What you need to do for auto brightness adjustment is simply tap the sun symbol again so it shows an 'A' within it and says "Automatic brightness on/off" on the device's screen.